Kottu: History

-The word koththu means "to chop", referring to its method of preparation, as the ingredients are commonly chopped together using special cleavers, whilst they sauté on a hot griddle.
+The word kottu is simplification of the Tamil word koththu.
+The word koththu means "to chop" in Tamil,referring to its method of preparation, as the ingredients are commonly chopped together using special cleavers, whilst they sauté on a hot griddle.
 This has been simplified in Tamil and Sinhalese to Kothu or Kottu respectively.

 It is generally thought to have originated as street food in the eastern province of Sri Lanka in the 1960s/1970s, as an inexpensive meal for the lower socio-economic classes.
 The basic roti is made of Gothamba flour, a wheat flour made out of a variety of grains-referring to the white flour, also known as wheat roti or gothamba/godamba roti in Sinhala and "veechu parotta", "veechu roti" in Tamil.

 Traditionally, kottu is made from recycling day-old godamba rotis, which are chopped up into small strips and mixed with an assortment of spices, fried vegetables, possibly egg or meat, and topped with chillies and onions.
-The old roti chunks were castoffs the bakers couldn’t sell, and an enterprising lower class took advantage of the inexpensive food source.
+The old roti chunks were castoffs the bakers couldn't sell, and an enterprising lower class took advantage of the inexpensive food source.

 Preparation

-Kottu, is made up of paratha or wheat flour (Godamba roti), which is cut into small pieces or ribbons.
+Kottu, is made up of paratha or wheat flour roti (Godamba roti), which is cut into small pieces or ribbons.
 Then on a heated iron sheet or griddle, vegetables and onions are fried.
 Eggs, cooked meat, or fish are added to fried vegetables and heated for a few minutes.
 Finally, the pieces of cut paratha are added.
 These are chopped and mixed by repeated pounding using heavy iron blades/spatula, the sound of which is very distinctive and can usually be heard from a long distance.
 Depending upon what ingredients are used, the variations are vegetable, egg, beef, chicken, mutton, and fish kottu roti.
 It is often prepared and served as a fast food dish.